 Through a facilitated process supported by the Michigan Public Health Institute, we reviewed all the key findings from the four assessments and looked for the underlying challenges that are preventing us from achieving our shared vision.
-Regular attendees of MiThrive Steering Committee attended meetings, as well as additional interested MiThrive partners (a full list is provided in Appendix A).
-Through combining the data from the four assessments and looking at the community from a holistic perspective, we identified the seven strategic issues described in this report, two of which were categorized to be used for our next step of developing the Community Health Improvement Plan, leaving five strategic issues.
+Regular attendees of MiThrive Steering Committee meetings attended, as well as additional interested MiThrive partners (a full list is provided in Appendix A).
+Through combining the data from the four assessments and looking at the community from a holistic perspective, we identified the seven Strategic Issues discussed previously, two of which were categorized to be used for our next step of developing the Community Health Improvement Plan, leaving five strategic issues.